The William E. Boeing Department of Aeronautics &

 inclusion, are committed to graduate and undergraduate education,

 and develop innovative research programs.
-Particular research areas
+A&A is

-innovative externally-funded research program, to provide
+externally-funded research program, to provide high-quality

 We look forward to learning how the applicant's experience or